-There is a policy for a minimum average requirement of 15 hours/week contact time in year one, 12 hours/week contact time in year two and flexible contact hours/week in year 3, during the full undergraduate programme.
-This contact time encompasses a range of face-to-face activities as described below.
-In addition, a range of other learning activities will be embedded within the programme, which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.
+There is a policy for a minimum average requirement of 15 hours / week in the foundation year and year one and 12 hours / week contact time over the course of the full undergraduate programme.
+This contact time encompasses a range of face: face activities as described below.
+In addition, a range of other learning activities will be embedded within the programme which, together with the contact time, will enable learning outcomes to be achieved and demonstrated.